sebastiancarlos/cl-yasboi/README.md

 ~/common-lisp/
 ```

-I instead, a *scholar of the arts*, prefers to tell ASDF where to find my
+I instead, a *scholar of the arts*, prefer to tell ASDF where to find my
 projects one by one.
 I do it by (you guessed it) *respecting XDG*.
 You can do
 so by creating a file such as the following (yes, the path *is* as long as a
 `systemd` config):